-&lt;sup>20 Dr. Cindy Kiro, Children's Commissioner of New Zealand, testimony before the Committee, May 30, 2005 permit, with priorities determined through inclusive democratic processes, and with an abiding concern for the situation of the most disadvantaged.
+20 Dr. Cindy Kiro, Children's Commissioner of New Zealand, testimony before the Committee, May 30, 2005.

-&lt;sup>22 Kay Tisdall, Social Policy Professor, Programme Director, MSc in Childhood Studies, University of Edinburgh, testimony before the Committee, October 12, 2005.
+22 Kay Tisdall, Social Policy Professor, Programme Director, MSc in Childhood Studies, University of Edinburgh, testimony before the Committee, October 12, 2005.

-&lt;sup>23 Aynsley-Green testimony.
+23 Aynsley-Green testimony.

-Others are simply unaware of the Convention's implications.
-The UNICEF Innocenti Research Centre notes that the radical nature of the [Convention], recognizing children explicitly as subjects of rights, is neither fully accepted or properly understood by many governments.
-There is particular neglect of the principle of promoting the best interests of children through respect for their rights and of the obligation to listen and act on the views of children as an essential step to the realization of their rights.
+permit, with priorities determined through inclusive democratic processes, and with an abiding concern for the situation of the most disadvantaged.24 the radical nature of the [Convention], recognizing children explicitly as subjects of rights, is neither fully accepted or properly understood by many governments.
+There is particular neglect of the principle of promoting the best interests of children through respect for their rights and of the obligation to listen and act on the views of children as an essential step to the realization of their rights.25